-Open Label Extension Study to Evaluate the Safety and Tolerability of Oral Fampridine-SR in Canadian Subjects With Multiple Sclerosis Who Participated in Acorda Extension Trials.
+Open Label Extension Study to Evaluate the Safety and Tolerability of Oral Fampridine-Sustained Release (SR) in Canadian Participants With Multiple Sclerosis Who Participated in Acorda Extension Trials.

 - Tabular View